How to Reconstitute Koyadofu

-- As desired koya-tofuNote
+- Koyadofu, as desired

+By this time, the koyadofu will have absorbed the water and become slightly larger.
 The color will have turned to a milky-white.
 Each block will be 3-4 times heavier and have a sponge-like texture.

 Remove and make a stack of 2 or 3.
 Squeeze the stack with both hands to drain.
-This will keep the tofu from becoming soggy, and will also help it absorb seasoning and soup.
+This will keep the koyadofu from becoming soggy, and will also help it absorb seasoning and soup.

-Cutting into 1 cm strips.
-Place the koya-tofu on the cutting board so that the long side is facing you.
-Cut into 1 cm strips to shorten the cooking time and allow the tofu to quickly absorb seasoning.
+Place the koyadofu on the cutting board so that the long side is facing you.
+Cut into 1 cm strips to shorten the cooking time and allow the koyadofu to quickly absorb seasoning.

 Tear the koyadofu into bite-size pieces.
 The rough edges will make it easier to combine with other ingredients and absorb seasoning.